osamabari/braintree-recur/README.txt

              CRM_Core_Payment_BraintreeIPN::destinationVerfication();
              die;
 5. Comment line 16 and 17 again after successfull destination verification.
+6. Go to plans and create new plan with civi_plan, don't worry about the plan details it be overwritten by ours.

 Tasks needs to be done to run the test cases.